Things I am aware of on the internet

 ftlsid.com (@ftlsid). of note: the learning japanese note

-@ringwiss - british kid who's apparently super knowledgeable about congress. he was in the news, i only just followed
+@ringwiss - british kid who's apparently super knowledgeable about congress. he was in the news, i don't really read his tweets tbh

 @MarioBrothBlog - Super Mario Broth.
 Fun posts about mario glitches or fun facts about the game's development, that sort of thing.
 Very polite and has lots of integrity